Guest blogger: Karen R.. Compliance, Quality and Clinical Program Specialist

 - Quitting smoking

 Finally, please take a moment to consider how you can take advantage of the benefits that the Compass Rose Health Plan in conjunction with UMR can offer you in maintaining good health.
 UMR’s Care Management Program provides excellent resources and tools to help qualified members get the facts they need to manage their condition.
-By participating in and managing your condition through this program, you receive one free blood pressure cuff.
 Only adult members are eligible to participate.
 Contact UMR at (866) 575-2540 to get started!

 1High Blood Pressure in Adults: Screening.
 (2015, October).
 Retrieved from U.S. Preventive Services Task Force: https://www.uspreventiveservicestaskforce.org/Page/Document/UpdateSummaryFinal/high-blood-pressure-in-adults-screening?ds=1&s=High%20Blood%20Pressure